ExxistanceDC/Willy-Wombat-English-Improvement-Patch/README.md

 ## **Patching Instructions**

+The patch comes in two flavors: a Sega Saturn Patcher .ssp or an XDelta .xdelta file.

+### Sega Saturn Patcher Instruction ###

 1. Unzip patch bundle
 2. Open **'SegaSaturnPatcher.exe'** (It can be downloaded <a href=https://segaxtreme.net/threads/sega-saturn-patcher-discussion-thread.24721/>here</a>.
 The most current version is V1.91)
 3. After it opens, click **'Select Saturn Game'**